VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 During the lifetime components are created and destroyed.
 Developers are in charge of state saving and restoring.

-Basic algorithm to spot life cycle related bugs are following:
+Basic algorithm to spot life cycle related bugs is following:
 1. Open a screen;
 2. Change a screen state, for instance launch long running process to see a loading indicator;
 3. Trigger life cycle event (will see them later);
 4. Verify that application is in correct state;

-We will consider different life cycle events, just trigger them in third step of bug detection algorithm.
+We will consider different life cycle events, just trigger them in the third step of bug detection algorithm.

 ### Configuration Changes {#configuration_change}
 OS has many different configurations which affect UI appearance: